d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 # Forward Propagation, Backward Propagation, and Computational Graphs
 :label:`sec_backprop`

-In the previous sections, we used mini-batch stochastic gradient descent to train our models.
+In the previous sections, we used minibatch stochastic gradient descent to train our models.
 When we implemented the algorithm, we only worried about the calculations involved